vacp2p/research/Tor-vs-Waku/Tor-vs-Waku.md

 Neverthelss, this is an application layer concern and not directly related to the waku protocol stack.
 A topic generation method that provides forward secrecy and randmozes the topic for each message transmission can solve the issue in a 1:1 chat.

 ## Topic randmization
-## Topic sharding
+In the light of this observation, we need to have a large number of relay nodes involved in the pubsub topic over which nodes communicate.
+This means we need to have a  single topic that would result in many relay nodes.
+It is somewhat similar to what Tor requires, it says that the more Tor realyers would result in better anonymity.
+As such, I suggest to use waku content topic to manage direct or group messaging.

 One way is to confuse the attacker about the actual particpants of a pubsub topic.

-# Waku advantages
+# Waku advantages over the Tor
 One potential advantage of using waku is that it is computationally lighter than Tor and does not require multiple encryption and decryption.
-Thi would also lower the message transmission delay.
+This would also lower the message transmission delay.

 Another advantage is the lighter key management where  the sender does not have to establish shared keys with all the intermediate routers (as apposed to the Tor).

 No **end-to-end timing attack**: There is no destination in waku if topics are used deliberately and wisely.
 In waku, the traffic pattern at all the relay nodes that are subscribed to the same topic is identical.
 However, we should be aware of the fact that the number of messages that a sender sends will be evident which I believe is the same in Tor.

+### Open questions and Future investigation
+The use of IP addresses in the GossipSub protocol is not clear to me, I need to make sure that the sender's IP of the sender does not get shared/used during the routing process.